 Two weeks later, a foot ruler on the

-the plants were cut at ground level, and cut at one inch, 2",
+the next was cut at ground level, cut at one inch, 2", 3"

 The pulled plant may take six months or more to recover, so pulling the leaves instead of cutting when harvesting, looks like it can severely damage your plant and its ability to thrive.
 After two months, all the cut plants were large enough to harvest, while the pulled plant is still struggling to regrow.

 The plants were started in 2-3/4 inch plastic pots, and transplanted into 4 inch pots as they grew.

 While the pulled plant has struggling to regrown its original 30 stems, all of the cut plant by the end of July have added to their total number of stems that have regrown to 8 inches or more, after being harvested a second time: Plant originally cut at ground level = 64 stems, Plant cut at 1' = 36 stems, Plant cut at 2" =52 stems, Plant cut at 3" = 48 stems, and Plant cut at 4" = 78 stems.

 Five weeks later, a one-foot ruler on the left, showing the pulled plant barely regrowing, compared to the plants that were cut at ground level, one inch, 2", 3" and 4".